Louisiana Highway 75: History

 In the original Louisiana Highway system in use between 1921 and 1955, LA 75 was part of several different routes, including State Route 1003 from the western terminus to Bayou Sorrel; State Route 254 to Plaquemine; State Route 1002 to Sunshine; State Route 63 to Geismar; and State Route 1 to Darrow.
-The above highways comprising the Bayou Pigeon–Sunshine route were joined together under the single designation of LA 75 when the Louisiana Department of Highways renumbered the state highway system in 1955.
+The above highways comprising the Bayou Pigeon–Sunshine route were joined under the single designation of LA 75 when the Louisiana Department of Highways renumbered the state highway system in 1955.

 The remainder of the route from Sunshine to Darrow was originally part of LA 30.
 Once LA 30 was moved onto its current route during the late 1960s, the bypassed River Road alignment became an extension of LA 75.
 This portion of highway was part of State Route 65 and State Route 1 prior to the 1955 renumbering.

 The only other significant change to LA 75 occurred in 1965 when the highway was re-routed through the Plaquemine area.
 LA 75 originally followed what is now LA 3066, weaving into town alongside Bayou Plaquemine.
 This alignment was bypassed by an extension of former LA 992-2, and the Mississippi River ferry was moved downstream from its previous location at Court Street accordingly.